sgomezp/objects-detector/Readme.md

   - Download and process the video clip for object detection.
   - View a list of saved video clips and select one to play.
 ### Version 2.0 (Planned)
-- **Custom Object Selection**: Users will be able to choose which specific objects they want to detect in the video.
+- **Custom Object Selection**: users will be able to choose which specific objects they want to detect in the video.
+- **Improved Interface:** the user interface will be enhanced to provide a more seamless and user-friendly experience.

 ## Installation
 ### Prerequisites